ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

           run_once: true
           delegate_to: web01.example.org

-As alwayw with delegation, the action will be executed on the delegated host, but the information is still that of the original host in the task.
+As always with delegation, the action will be executed on the delegated host, but the information is still that of the original host in the task.

 .. note::
      When used together with "serial", tasks marked as "run_once" will be run on one host in *each* serial batch.